 Effective two-way communication with fund managers, institutional investors, and analysts is actively pursued and encompasses issues such as performance, policy and strategy.
 The Group maintains regular contact with institutional shareholders through one-to-one visits and briefings.
 Contact with major shareholders is principally maintained by the Chief Executive Officer and Chief Financial Officer, who ensure that shareholder views are communicated to the Board as a whole.
 The principal point of contact for shareholders outside of the Executive Directors is the Chairman.

 All investors are encouraged to participate in the Company’s Annual General Meeting (“AGM”), at which Directors, including the Chairman and the Chairman of the Audit, Nomination and Remuneration Committees are available to review the results, comment on current business activity and to answer questions.
-Results of our latest AGM, held on 25 November 2019, can be found here.
+Voting results any resolutions proposed of our 2020 AGM, held on 8 December 2020, can be found here.

 Further information on shareholder engagement can be found in the Annual Report and the Corporate Governance section of our website, available here.

 Shareholders can request further information or a meeting here.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success